VideoMem/Three-Phase-Automatic-Transfer-AVR/README.md

 An Arduino 328p firmware for two phase power supply automatic transfer control.

-It features generator start and automatic transfer when it warms.
+It features generator start/stop and automatic transfer when it warms.

 Also selects single phase input from the best voltage value of three phase power.